Newbie9/FoxesNFTGame/README.md

+# Avax Foxes NFT Game

+Use yarn install to install the dependencies

-# Use npm to run the project
+Use yarn start to run on local